GRADUATE ENTRY MEDICINE YEAR 1 - 2025/6

 - Clinical Practice

 Students will develop core skills in clinical history taking, examination, practical skills and procedures and differential diagnoses.
-Students will be introduced to Mandatory and Statutory Training and Basic Life Support and managing initial responses to common emergency clinical situations. - Special Study Units (SSUs)
+Students will be introduced to Mandatory and Statutory Training and attend x8 clinical placements (x4 General Practice and X4 Mental Health). - Special Study Units (SSUs)

 Students will develop academic skills relevant to a clinical environment, including an introduction to research, critical thinking, written and verbal communication.
 Students will be encouraged to identify important questions about medical practice and study an area of interest relevant to Biomedical Sciences.